mighty-gerbils/gerbil/doc/tutorial/proxy.md

 The first one is a transparent TCP proxy, written using low level socket programming with the `:std/os/socket` package.
-This packages utilizes raw devices and opens sockets through FFI, thus providing access to the full POSIX socket programming API.
+This packages utilizes raw devices and opens sockets through FFI, thus providing access to the full POSIX socket programming API with a nonblocking interface.

 The second one is a full-blown SOCKS4a proxy, written using the `:std/net/server` package.
 This package provides high level network programming facilities using multiplexed